Sxnds01/computer-infrastructure-work/README.md

-# computer-infrastructure-work
+# Computer Infrastructure Tasks and Project
 ---
+## Overview
-### This repository contains the tasks and project associated with the Computer Infrastructure module
+This repository contains the tasks and project associated with the Computer Infrastructure module.
+The tasks are specifically selected to become more familar with using the command line to move and manipulate data and write scripts.
+With this knowledge, the user should be able to carry out the project which is to automate a bash script to run daily and push new data into a repository regularly.

 # References
 1. Basic Linux commands: https://ubuntu.com/tutorials/command-line-for-beginners#1-overview